propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

   </Toolbar>
 ```
 ## Hide or Show the Task list whether user is logged in or not
+Add a function to hide or show the Task list in `webapp/Tasks.controller.js`
 ```js
     hideOrShowTaskList: function(){
       if (!Meteor.user()){